 Environmental and Life Sciences Programme

-The St. Margaret’s Secondary School Drama Programme takes students on a learning journey that spans acting, directing, writing, critique, stage management and production design, among many others.
+The St. Margaret’s Drama Programme takes students on a learning journey that spans acting, directing, writing, critique, stage management and production design, among many others.
 Students study different styles of theatre and develop their own unique creative voice.